imagment/Silver-Cplusplus/Documents/Utility/Virtual Mouse.md

 ## Function explanation
 `startMouse` : Starts the virtual mouse.
 It needs five parameters (`int l, int r, int u, int d, int c`) which is the 5 ascii codes for the key to move/click the mouse pointer
-`stopVMouse` : Stops the virtual mouse
-`wasMouse` : Check if the last key press is the key for clicking the mouse
+`stopVMouse` : Stops the virtual mouse `wasMouseClicked` : Checks if the most recently pressed key is the key for clicking the mouse

 ## Other members
 ```cpp